wafer-bw/jittermon/README.md

   costs $2/mo.

 ## TODOs
+- add a way to request samplers by name
 - consider contractually ensuring samplers emit samples, and conform to a common `Sampler` interface.
 - handle src/dst id/address confusion